Juices, coffee, and breakfast dishes spread out on a café table Juices, coffee, and breakfast dishes spread out on a café table

 Beats 'n' beans

 The founder of Frequency started with the idea to combine his loves of coffee and music.
-Today, there are several of the multi-concept Frequency stores to be found around London, serving speciality coffee and tasty food, hosting gigs and other events, keeping a house band around and even offering private meeting rooms for hire.
-In the evening, the King's Cross branch turns into a bar that serves tapas.
+Today, there are several of the multi-concept Frequency stores to be found around London, serving speciality coffee and tasty food, hosting gigs and other events, keeping a house band around, and even offering private meeting rooms for hire.
+In the evening, the King's Cross café turns into a bar that serves tapas.

 Spiritland